|Bagenal of Dunleckney and Benekerry|

 Revision and acknowledgements

-This post was first published 31 October 2017 and was revised 4 January and 31 August 2018 and 3 January 2020.
-I am most grateful to 'Liathain' for drawing my attention to the article in Carloviana which includes a view of the old house at Dunleckney now reproduced above.
+This post was first published 31 October 2017 and was revised 4 January and 31 August 2018, 3 January 2020 and 3 October 2021.
+I am most grateful to Alex Adam for a correction and to 'Liathain' for drawing my attention to the article in Carloviana which includes a view of the old house at Dunleckney now reproduced above.